soverenio/docs/docs/architecture/overview.md

 6. Digger assembles a metadata package describing the processed request/response pair and transmits it to the Soveren Cloud using gRPC protocol and protobuf.

+The Kubernetes API provides pod names and other metadata to the Digger.
+Consequently, Soveren Cloud identifies assets by their DNS/Kubernetes names rather than IP addresses, enhancing data comprehensibility in the [Soveren app](https://app.soveren.io/).

 ### Traffic interception

 ![Traffic interception](../../img/architecture/interception.png "Traffic interception")